open-telemetry/opentelemetry-specification/specification/trace/tracestate-probability-sampling.md

 probability and non-probability sampling.
 Zero is assigned as the adjusted count when a probability sampler does not select a span.

-#### Simple random sampling

-Simple random sampling is a scheme for selecting items that chooses items independently with fixed probability `prob`.
-The adjusted count of each selected item is set to `1 / prob`.

 #### Sampler

 A Sampler provides configurable logic, used by the SDK, for selecting